senner007/jumbleScramblePlugin/readme.txt

 + set width of list item in vertical layout if width is not set in css
 + test in slider
 + Multiple container drop ( long term )
++ Add callbacks to add, remove, drop (before and after animate)

 Working:
 + List items in vertical or horizontal layout